HackYourFuture/JavaScript1/Week1/README.md

 ## 4. What are variables?

-A variable is a piece of information that is saved for later use.
+A `variable` is a box that contains a piece of information, to be saved for later use.
 You give it a name that describes what its contents are, and to also refer to it at a later point.

 - [Beginner Programming Concepts - What's a Variable?
   ](https://www.youtube.com/watch?v=Jvrszgiexg0)

 ### The keywords: let, const, var

-The variable is a central concept within programming.
+The concept of a `variable` is a central concept within programming.
 It's applied the same way across almost all programming languages.
-In JavaScript we apply it by using a `keyword`, a word that is reserved by the language because it has a special meaning.
+In JavaScript we apply it by using a special `keyword`, a word that is reserved by the language because it has a special meaning.

+The keywords are `var`, `let` and `const`.

 Read more about this in the following article:

 - [Variables](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/variables.md)

-A variable always contains a `value`: a piece of information that you want to refer to at a later stage.
+A variable always contains a `value`: the piece of information that you want to save and refer to at a later stage.
 Read more about this here:

 - [Values](https://www.github.com/hackyourfuture/fundamentals/blob/master/fundamentals/values.md)

 When creating variables, it's important to think about the right name to give it.
-It should always reflect what "type" of data it contains and how it would make sense in light of the rest of your code.
+It should always reflect what "type" of data it contains and what its purpose is.
 You (and other developers that will read your code) should be able to read a variable name and know what its purpose is.

 Why do we need variables?
 You'll be using variables **to manipulate its content** (the value inside the variable).
 Why would you want to do this?
 For most of the time, you want to perform some kind of calculation.
 The most basic example is the following: